-These low carb instant pot meatballs are made with chicken and taste like pasta primavera!
-They’re a healthy, gluten free and whole30 compliant spring meal for only 300 calories!
+These low carb Easy Paleo Italian Meatballs In The Instant Pot are made with chicken and taste like pasta primavera!
+A healthy, gluten free and whole30 meal for only 300 calories!

 Instant pot Wednesday!